-Florentine silk in Florence
+Description of Florentine silk

-It is a fabric created to be governed, not let loose.
+It is fabric created to be governed, not let loose.
 It is not fluid, not soft, not spontaneous.
 It is taut, precise, composed.

 Here silk does not flow.
 It stands.